-Whenever we wind up with a pile of zucchini, from the store or the garden, it’s time for zucchini bread and zucchini fritters.
-But instead of fussing with hot oil (which is even trickier with a toddler underfoot), this Baked Zucchini Fritters recipe is made the easy way in a muffin tin!
+Whenever we wind up with a pile of zucchini from the store or the garden, it’s time for all things zucchini.
+And this Baked Zucchini Fritters recipe is such an easy way to serve it up to the kids!

 Zucchini Fritters Recipe